isamplesorg/isamples_inabox/docs/authentication_and_identifiers.md

     return starlette.responses.RedirectResponse(url=redirect_url)
 ```

-The only additional step required is to sure that the `/auth` handler URL is registered as a valid redirect URL in the orchid management console.
+The only additional step required is to sure that the `/auth` handler URL is registered as a valid redirect URL in the orcid management console.

 ### Python middleware using starlette_oauth2_api

 The `starlette_oauth2_api.AuthenticateMiddleware` ensures that users are authenticated when they attempt to access any of the FastAPI manage handlers.
-The middleware effectively intercepts all manage API requests and redirects them if there isn't a validated session.
+The middleware effectively intercepts all manage API requests and redirects them if there isn't a validated session, or the orcid id associated with the session isn't allowed to access the site.
 The implementation is relatively straightforward, just adding the middleware to the FastAPI manage handler:

 ```
 manage_api.add_middleware(